Abstract

 VMD is a non-recursive adaptive decomposition algorithm.
 It can decompose a real value signal into a set of IMFs that are defined as amplitude-modulated-frequency-modulated (AM-FM) signals [32]:

 Eq.
-(10) is solved by introducing the quadratic penalty term α and Lagrange multiplier λ and then constructing the non-constraint optimization model as follows:
+(10) is solved by introducing the quadratic penalty term and Lagrange multiplier and then constructing the non-constraint optimization model as follows:

-It can be seen from the above process that the parameters K and α have a considerable impact on the decomposition performance of VMD, and these parameters need to be set before signal decomposition.
+It can be seen from the above process that the parameters and have a considerable impact on the decomposition performance of VMD, and these parameters need to be set before signal decomposition.
 PSO, as an algorithm applied to optimize nonlinear and multidimensional problems, has good global search capabilities [33].
 Therefore, the optimal parameters of VMD can be obtained by PSO.
 According to the principle of PSO, the selection of the fitness function is important.
 Entropy can well reflect the dynamic characteristics of vibration signal of turbine bearing.
 In the fuzzy entropy (FuzzyEn) theory, the fuzzy membership function is regarded as the threshold criterion of FuzzyEn, and the mean removal process is added into the process of time series reconstruction, which enhances the stability of statistical results and overcomes the deficiencies of sample entropy (SampEn) and approximate entropy (ApEn) [34].
 Moreover, the FuzzyEn is better than SamEn and ApEn in terms of complexity evaluation [35].
 Therefore, according to the purpose of this study, the minimum FuzzyEn is chosen as the fitness function of PSO.
 The FuzzyEn is defined as follows [36]:

 among them:

-where fF is the fitness function of PSO, FEn is the FuzzyEn of each IMF, the ranges of K and α are [1, 10] and [2000, 10000], respectively.
+where is the fitness function of PSO, FEn is the FuzzyEn of each IMF, the ranges of and are [1, 10] and [2000, 10000], respectively.

 Fig. 4Flowchart of the proposed feature extraction method